kalebheitzman/moodle-local_xlate/README.md

 - With auto-detect enabled the translator captures user-facing strings, generates stable, structure-based 12-character keys, and stores them via the `local_xlate_save_key` web service.
 Keys are based on element structure, class, region, type, and text (see DEVELOPER.md for details).
+- For lightweight source collection the plugin also exposes `local_xlate_associate_keys`, which only requires the user to be logged in.
+This allows ordinary users browsing the site to populate source strings while keeping write access to translations restricted to site managers.

 Role and capabilities
 ---------------------